 Inventory Item Type: The particular type of item (if applicable). - General: A general use item that is not specific to tattooing or piercing such as gloves or a t-shirt. - Tattoo: An item specific for tattooing. - Piercing: An item specific for piercing which will have more properties in the Piercing Item Specifications property.

-Piercing Item Specifications: Additional properties used to describe a piercing inventory item (jewelry, needles).
-To access them, click the ellipses button on the editor (…) to show the tattoo item specifications detail view.
+Jewelry Details: Additional properties used to describe a jewelry item.
+To access them, click the ellipses button on the editor (…) to show the jewelry detail view.
 This property is only visible when the inventory item type is set to Piercing.

 Color: The primary color of this inventory item.